$\tau$-invariants for knots in rational homology spheres: The definition of

 \subsection{Relative $\s$-structures}

-The correspondence between $\s$-structures and homology classes of non-vanishing vector fields introduced by Turaev \cite{Turaev-Spinc}, generalizes to 3-manifolds $M$ with torus boundary components as described in \cite{OS-rationalsurgeries}.
-Specifically, when $M=Y-\nu(K)$, we define a \emph{relative $\s$-structure} to be a homology class of non-vanishing vector field $v$ on $Y-\nu(K)$ subject to the condition that $v$ points outward on the boundary of $Y-\nu(K)$.
-There is also an affine correspondence between relative $\s$-structures and classes in $H^2(Y-\nu(K),\partial\nu(K))\cong H^2(Y,K)$ which is analogous to the correspondence between $\S(Y)$ and $H^2(Y)$.
+In \cite{OS-rationalsurgeries}, Ozsv\'ath and Szab\'o show how to extend the correspondence between $\s$-structures and homology classes of non-vanishing vector fields introduced by Turaev \cite{Turaev-Spinc} to 3-manifolds $M$ with torus boundary components.
+Specifically, when $M=Y-\nu(K)$, a \emph{relative $\s$-structure} is a homology class of non-vanishing vector fields on $Y-\nu(K)$ that point outward on the boundary torus.
+There is an affine correspondence between relative $\s$-structures and classes in $H^2(Y-\nu(K),\partial\nu(K))\cong H^2(Y,K)$ which is analogous to the correspondence between $\S(Y)$ and $H^2(Y)$.
 We denote the set of relative $\s$-structures on $Y-\nu(K)$ by $\S(Y,K)$.

 In addition, there is a natural ``filling'' map